Dr. Vivian Ayers-Allen

 Ms. Frances Scott

-mother of U. S. Representative Tim Scott.
+Frances Scott is the mother of U. S. Representative Tim Scott.
 We honored her for her selfless commitment to her child(ren) and for serving as an inspiration to mothers everywhere who nurture, encourage and support their children’s success